Super Sentai: Production

 The first two Super Sentai series were created by Shotaro Ishinomori, then known for the 1971–1973 Kamen Rider TV series and the long-running manga Cyborg 009.
 He developed Himitsu Sentai Gorenger, which ran from 1975 to 1977, and J.A.K.Q.
 Dengekitai, which released in 1977.
-Toei put the franchise on hiatus in 1978, collaborating with Marvel Comics to produce a live-action Spider-Man series, which is regarded as the introduction of giant robots to tokusatsu hero shows.
+Toei put the franchise on hiatus in 1978.
+Toei then collaborated with Marvel Comics to produce a live-action Spider-Man series, which is regarded as the introduction of giant robots to tokusatsu hero shows.
 This concept was carried over to Toei and Marvel's next co-produced series, Battle Fever J in 1979, which was originally developed as a series based around Captain America.
 The next two series, Denshi Sentai Denjiman and Taiyo Sentai Sun Vulcan, were also considered co-productions, with the remainder of the series has been solely produced by Toei Company.

 One of the earliest uses of the name Super Sentai to refer to the franchise was published in the Super Sentai Zukan, a series encyclopedia published by Tokuma Shoten in 1981 during the airing of Taiyo Sentai Sun Vulcan.
 Whilst the first episode of Kousoku Sentai Turboranger, which celebrated the alleged first ten teams, excluded the original two Ishinomori series and recognised Battle Fever J as the first, earlier releases such as the 1981 Super Sentai Zukan included them.
 Several early Super Sentai releases such as guidebooks and soundtrack collections have also included Ninja Captor, Kikaider, Daitetsujin 17, Space Sheriff Gavan, and others despite having no established links to Super Sentai.
 In 1993, the name Super Century All Sentai was introduced during the airing of Gosei Sentai Dairanger, recognising the two Ishinomori series and the Super Sentai series under one banner.
 During the airing of Mirai Sentai Timeranger in 2000, the franchise was officially rebranded as Super Sentai Series, with Himitsu Sentai Gorenger and J.A.K.Q.
 Dengekitai being formally classified under Super Sentai.

 Spin-off series using familiar elements and concepts from Super Sentai have also been produced by Toei.
 Unofficial Sentai Akibaranger, a parody series produced by Toei and airing on BS Asahi, ran for two seasons between 2012 and 2013.
 In 2021, The High School Heroes mini-series aired on TV Asahi, starring Johnny's Entertainment unit Bishounen.
 Both productions are set in worlds where Super Sentai exists as a television series, with the protagonists being fans who become heroes themselves.

-On 30 October 2025, a report from Kyodo News stated that Super Sentai would come to an end with the finale of No.1 Sentai Gozyuger.
-No official statements have yet been made by TV Asahi or Toei.

-Releases
+On 23 November 2025, TV Asahi announced that Super Sentai would go on hiatus after the finale of No.1 Sentai Gozyuger.
+A new tokusatsu franchise, Project R.E.D., took its place in the Super Hero Time programming block in February 2026.
+Toei's Head of Production, Shin-Ichiro Shirakura, stated that while there are no immediate plans for such, a return of Super Sentai in the future was not out of the question.